Wos (musician): Career

 At 15, he participated for the first time in the Argentine freestyler competition El Quinto Escalón, he won the competition in 2016 and was runner-up in 2017.
 In 2017, he competed for the first time in the Red Bull Batalla de los Gallos competition, winning the national competition but losing the international one in the final against Mexican rapper Aczino in Ciudad de México, the next year he won the international competition in Buenos Aires.
 In 2018, he also won the competition FMS Argentina.

 After announcing his retirement from freestyle competitions, he released in 2018 his first single "Púrpura" followed by "Andrómeda", both under the label Agencia Picante with production from LOUTA and Nico Cotto.
 In March 2019, he performed at the music festival Lollapalooza in Argentina.

-On August 9, 2019, he released "Canguro" under the label Doguito Records, being the first single for his debut album.
-His album Caravana was released on October 4, 2019, consisting of seven songs it was premiered in two performances on October 11 and 12 at Groove, a venue in Buenos Aires.
-On May 21, 2020, he released the EP Tres puntos suspensivos, recorded during the quarantines due to the COVID-19 pandemic is composed of four songs including one with his brother, Manuel.
+On 9 August 2019, he released "Canguro" under the label Doguito Records, being the first single for his debut album.
+His album Caravana was released on 4 October 2019, consisting of seven songs it was premiered in two performances on 11 and 12 October at Groove, a venue in Buenos Aires.
+On 21 May 2020, he released the EP Tres puntos suspensivos, recorded during the quarantines due to the COVID-19 pandemic is composed of four songs including one with his brother, Manuel.

 At the 21st Annual Latin Grammy Awards in 2020, WOS received a nomination for Best New Artist.
 The same year, at the Gardel Awards, he won Song of the Year and Best Urban/Trap Song or Album for "Canguro" and Best New Artist for Caravana.
 Also in 2020, he made appearances in the comedy webseries Almost Happy and the music docuseries BREAK IT ALL: The History of Rock in Latin America, both from Netflix.

-On November 4, 2020, he released "Mugre", as the first single for his upcoming second studio album and on December 17, 2020, he released "Convoy Jarana" as the album's second single.
-On November 18, 2021, he released his second studio album titled Oscuro éxtasis.
+On 4 November 2020, he released "Mugre", as the first single for his upcoming second studio album and on 17 December 2020, he released "Convoy Jarana" as the album's second single.
+On 18 November 2021, he released his second studio album titled Oscuro éxtasis.

+In his album "DESCARTABLE" (2024), he collaborated with the emblematic Argentine rock singer Indio Solari, releasing the song “Quemarás”, a deep, slow, and melancholic ballad with a classic rock undertone.